Today is National Missing Children’s Day — here’s a list of missing children in Ohio…

 According to the Ohio Attorney General's Office, there are hundreds of children missing just in Ohio.

+**In the video above, see how Amanda Berry and Gina DeJesus are bringing attention to National Missing Children's Day**

 Chief Andres Gonzalez, Cuyahoga Metropolitan Housing Authority stated, “We must never allow another tragedy to occur in our community.
 We must remain vigilant and watchful for all our children.
 Always be aware, if you see something suspicious, take immediate action and call your local police department.
-Time matters
+Time matters.

 “More than 120 youth are missing in Cuyahoga County right now, yet might be virtually invisible to most people,” said Karen McHenry, Program Manager of Homeless and Missing Youth Program of Bellefaire.